Amar2K111/Hand/UPLOADS_DATABASE_STRUCTURE.md

 - Uploads can be added when needed
 - No automatic refill of uploads - users must purchase credits
 - Critiques are automatically saved to user's subcollection
+- Language preference is automatically saved to cloud database
+- Photo critique results are generated in the user's preferred language

 ## API Functions Available